Deepak2094/DSS-REALESTATE/README.md

     e) Templates - consists of 3 HTML Webapges

 # How to Run the DSS Application ?

-Step 1 : Import all the Folders into any IDE - Spyder,Pycharm etc., (please maintain same folder structure) Step 2 : Run the Flaskapp.py script using.
+Step 1 : Import all the Folders into any IDE - Spyder,Pycharm etc., (please maintain same folder structure and install any dependent packages as needed)
+Step 2 : Run the Flaskapp.py script using.
 Step 3 : Go to the Local Sever location displayed in the output by clicking on it
           (OR)